Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/samples/README.md

 # Samples for Azure Form Recognizer client library for Python

-These code samples show common scenario operations with the Azure Form Recognizer client library.
-The async versions of the samples require Python 3.6 or later.

-These sample programs show common scenarios for the Form Recognizer client's offerings.

 > Note: Starting with version 2021-09-30-preview, a new set of clients were introduced to leverage the newest features
 > of the Form Recognizer service.
 Please see the [Migration Guide](TODO) for detailed instructions on how to update application
 > code from client library version 3.1.X or lower to the latest version.
 Additionally, see the [Changelog][changelog] for more detailed information.

+These code samples show common scenario operations with the Azure Form Recognizer client library.
+The async versions of the samples require Python 3.6 or later.

+These sample programs show common scenarios for the Form Recognizer client's offerings.

 All of these samples need the endpoint to your Form Recognizer resource ([instructions on how to get endpoint][get-endpoint-instructions]), and your Form Recognizer API key ([instructions on how to get key][get-key-instructions]).

-## Samples for azure-ai-formrecognizer client library versions 3.2.0b1 and later
+## Samples for client library versions 3.2.0b1 and later

 |**File Name**|**Description**|
 |----------------|-------------|